Choosing between a Single Family Home vs. a Townhouse

 Flexibility

-Woodgate Townhomes living room
+Source: Woodgate Townhomes

 A noticeable difference between single-family homes versus townhomes is the notion of flexibility and mobility.
 Owning a house is a long-term commitment for the homeowner.
 There are financial responsibilities associated with ownership and moving from place to place becomes more difficult.
 Those looking to buy a house have to decide if they would like to live in a certain neighborhood for a longer period of time because moving away takes up a lot of time and monetary resources.